Leopardus: Taxonomy

 Analysis of skull morphology of these taxa revealed close similarities in their base of skulls and nasal bones, their masticatory muscles, and dentition.

 Phylogenetic analysis of tissue samples of these taxa and their ability to hybridise support the notion that they are members of the same genus.

-The following living Leopardus species are recognized as valid taxa since 2017:
+The following eight extant Leopardus species have commonly been recognized as valid taxa since 2017: